prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

   volumeName: pvc-prometheus-migration-prometheus-0
 ```

 The PVC will take ownership of the PV and when you create a release using a persistent volume claim template it will use the existing PVCs as they match the naming convention used by the chart.
-For other cloud providers similar approaches can be used.
+For other cloud providers, similar approaches can be used.

 #### KubeProxy